top of page

 Addressing and Preventing Sexual and Gender-based Violence in Liberia

-HopeComms collaborated with the National Gender Expert on a long-term initiative to address and prevent the outspread Sexual and Gender-based Violence in Liberia, with a focus on reaching the areas of Liberia with the least availability of service delivery.
+HopeComms collaborated with the National Gender Expert on a long-term initiative to address and prevent the prevalent Sexual and Gender-based Violence in Liberia, with a focus on reaching the areas of Liberia with the least availability of service delivery.
 Also, preventative initiatives working with traditional and religious leaders were supported.

 Spot-check on intersectional gender inclusion for IM MENA-region